laxamanakp/Demo002/DEMO_WALKTHROUGH.md

 ## **INTRODUCTION (30 seconds)**

 > "Good day!
-I'm pleased to present the DOH HIV Platform - a comprehensive healthcare management system with 19 integrated modules, full RBAC for 6 user roles, and 95% feature completion.
-This is a fully functional frontend demo showcasing all critical healthcare workflows."
+I'm pleased to present MyHubCares - Metro Manila's premier sexual health and wellness management platform.
+We've developed a comprehensive system with 19 integrated modules, full RBAC for 6 user roles, and 95% feature completion.
+MyHubCares serves patients at our Ortigas, Pasay, and Alabang clinics with a family-oriented, client-centered approach."

 **Show**: Login page with 6 roles listed